Jinbo-Hu/L3DAS22-TASK2/README.md

 sh ./scripts/train.sh
 ```

 `train_set` and `valid_set` in `./configs/ein_seld/seld.yaml` means using what set type to train and validate.
-Note that `tain_set` can be `train` or `train&dev`, `valid_set` can be `None` which means no validation is needed.
+Note that `tain_set` can be `train` or `train&dev`, and `valid_set` can be `None` which means no validation is needed.

 `--seed` is set to a random integer by default.
 You can set it to a fixed number.
 Results will not be completely the same if RNN or Transformer is used.

 `--num_workers` affects the training speed, adjust it according to your resources.

 The training is on two NVIDIA Geforce RTX 3090 GPUs.
-If you have GPU memory error, try to reduce the batch size.
+If you have a GPU memory error, try to reduce the batch size.
 Only training with GPU is supported.

 ### 3. Inference

-Inference predicts results and save to `./out_infer` folder.
-The saved results is the submission result for L3DAS22 challenge.
+Inference predicts results and saves to `./out_infer` folder.
+The saved results are the submission result for the L3DAS22 challenge.
 Directly run

 ```sh
 sh ./scripts/infer.sh
 ```

-Inference predicts results on `testset_type` set, which can be `dev`, `test`, or `train`.
+Inference predicts results on the `testset_type` set, which can be `dev`, `test`, or `train`.

 ### 4. Evaluation